namhyung/uftrace/INSTALL.md

 =====

-To build uftrace, you need to install basic software development tools first - like gcc and make.
+To build uftrace, you need to install basic software development tools first - like make and gcc.
 And also you need to install dependent softwares, please see DEPENDENCY section for details.

 Once you installed required software(s), you can run `make` to build it.